 In winter, weather can be unpredicted with rapid changes in temperature and precipitation.
 It is always advisable to check the weather forecast before heading out.

-And this should not be limited to your current location, but for all the areas you’ll be driving through.
+And this should not be limited to your current location, but to all the areas you’ll be driving through.

 You can also check live traffic reports for any weather-related disruptions or accidents on your intended route.